pymupdf/PyMuPDF/docs/document.rst

     :arg int use_objstms: *(new in v1.24.0)* compression option that converts eligible PDF object definitions to information that is stored in some other object's :data:`stream` data.
 Depending on the `deflate` parameter value, the converted object definitions will be compressed -- which can lead to very significant file size reductions.

      .. warning:: The method does not check, whether a file of that name already exists, will hence not ask for confirmation, and overwrite the file.
 It is your responsibility as a programmer to handle this.

+    :arg int compression_effort:

+      * 0 for default
+      * 1 for minimum effort.
+      * 100 for maximum effort.

+    :arg bool raise_on_repair: *(new in v1.27.0)* If true we raise an exception if the save caused a repair.
+      This is useful because repairs can cause changes to be lost.

+      Also see `Document.repair()`.

     .. note::

       **File size reduction**